biancajemsten/amigo-code-test/README.md

 #### Blockers
 - The data that came back from the API was quite nested and difficult to work with at times.
-- Would have liked to use GraphQL but didn't feel like I was confident enough in it to complete the code test in a short amount of time.
+- Would have liked to use GraphQL but didn't feel confident enough in it to complete the code test in a short amount of time.

 #### Wins
 - Axios request is dynamic and changes every day with help of Moment.js.